zecure/shadowd.zecure.org/content/overview/shadowd.md

 You need this user account to log in to the web interface.
 The e-mail address is optional.

-For more information about other commands check out the [Docker Compose manual](https://docs.docker.com/compose/).
+For more information about other commands and configuration options check out the [Docker Compose manual](https://docs.docker.com/compose/).

 ## What's next?